SirWillance/Event-State-Theory-EST-/README.md

 ```

-Note: The laboratory file also contains experimental protocols for
+Note: The laboratory ( Engine ) file also contains experimental protocols for
 time-dilation scans and collapse tests which are currently disabled
 in the main menu.
 These are part of ongoing research and not yet
 covered by the published EST papers.